Charlotte Child Custody LAWYER

 Some examples of those decisions include these and others:

-• Health care, including vaccinations, medications or surgical procedures
+• Healthcare, including vaccinations, prescriptions, or surgery

 • Religious upbringing